BookStackApp/website/content/docs/admin/updates.md

   Upgrade your PHP version if below 5.6.4.
 * PHP-Tidy extension is now required.
   - On Ubuntu 16.04 this can be installed via `sudo apt install php7.0-tidy`.
-  - On Ubuntu 14.04 (Using the defauly PHP option) this can be installed via `sudo apt-get install php5-tidy`.
+  - On Ubuntu 14.04 (Using the default PHP option) this can be installed via `sudo apt-get install php5-tidy`.
 * Page attachments will be stored in the `storage/uploads` folder (Unless you use Amazon S3).
 This folder will be created on update.
 Ensure your webserver has write permissions for this folder.